 Russian girl & married woman

 Riley listed a few other names, but I'm not sure if they are still living, so we'll skip those ladies.
 My hunch is that around this time he met Alois Knapp, an attorney from Chicago and also a proponent of nude recreation.
-A nudist.
-I know this because I remember my father talking about him, but also Riley writes that Alois became Winifred's attorney when she divorced him, which seemed to hurt my father that his friend, Alois, helped Winifred.
-But I suspect Alois Knapp knew something, or perhaps he actually wanted to be paid for his time.
+A nudist lawyer.
+Hopefully not in the office.
+I remember my father talking about him.
+Riley writes that Alois became Winifred's attorney when she divorced him.
+It seemed to hurt my father that his friend helped Winifred, but maybe Alois Knapp knew Riley well (he'd moved on to other women) and felt for Winifred, or perhaps he actually wanted to be paid for his time.

 About those Bluebird sessions back in the day, in the journal entry from part 15, Riley wrote that he was over-looked in some way, but he doesn't say how, only that he wasn't "smart enough to insist on credit."
 I reached out to writer Kevin Coffey, who was featured on the Hidden Brain episode.